indra-labs/indra/doc/whitepaper.md

 session tokens and ECDH, means that in the event of a route path failing, a new path can be generated with a changed set of intermediate routers when a timeout occurs.

-When a prescribed timeout elapses, subsequent packets contain acknowledgement return onion packets, allowing the sender to discover the unresponsive hop in the path.

 ### Latency Guarantee and Path Timeout Diagnostics

 For time sensitive interactive applications, these progress detecting onions be used at every